mehtaporc/8digits-Wordpress-Plugin/ReadMe.md

 #DESCRIPTION

-This module helps you integrate Wordpress with 8digits behaviour management system
+This module helps you integrate Wordpress with 8digits behaviour management system.

 #INSTALLATION

 1. Extract the contents of the zip file at wp_content/plugins folder.
-2. Login to your wordpress admin console (generally at http://yoursite.com/wp-admin)
+2. Login to your wordpress admin console (generally at http://yoursite.com/wp-admin).
 3. In the plugins section you'll see the menu item.
 4. Click on the 8digits plugin settings and enter the tracking code there.
 Now you are done.
 Happy tracking!